emrejz/frontends/README.md

-# ui-cli
+# frontends cli

-A simple tool to automate front-end development!
+A simple cli to automate front-end development!

 For now usable for react projects.